mindflowai/mindflow/README.md

     - `mf query "What is the purpose of this function?" main.py`
     - You can list any number of files, foldes, and HTTP links at the end of the command to query.
     - For queries over large amounts of files, MindFlow will will generate an index using ChatGPT, and search relevant files using the index, to use in response to your query.
+        - You can view the cache for your repo in `.mf/index.json`

 - Generate a summary of your `git diff`.
     - `mf diff [args]`